mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

     '''Return the updated utility matrix

     @param utility_matrix the matrix before the update
-    @param observation the state obsrved at t
+    @param observation the state observed at t
     @param new_observation the state observed at t+1
     @param reward the reward observed after the action
-    @param alpha the ste size (learning rate)
+    @param alpha the step size (learning rate)
     @param gamma the discount factor
     @return the updated utility matrix
     '''